-We believe hearing stories from others who have experienced life's curveballs and come out stronger can help you build resiliency and encourage healing in your life.
+We believe hearing stories from others who have experienced life's curveballs and come out more vital.
+It can help you build resiliency and encourage healing.

 Sophie is a college student who became disabled and was labeled a medical mystery when she was 19.
-She considers herself a huge anatomy and physiology nerd.
-Outside of school, Sophie loves anything having to do with music, especially writing song parodies.
-She is very passionate about helping others who are in similar situations.
+She considers herself a vast anatomy and physiology nerd.
+Outside of school, Sophie loves anything related to music, especially writing song parodies.
+She suffers from chronic health problems and is still very passionate about helping others in similar situations.

 I'm 22 years old, and I am a huge optimist.
 I am a college student at the University of Maryland, but I am on medical leave this semester.

-I was dismissed by my doctors from very early on.
+My doctors dismissed me from very early on.
 I've complained of unusual symptoms since I was a little girl.
-My pediatrician thought I was just looking for attention.
-The symptoms were annoying, but they didn't start controlling my life until much later.
+My pediatrician thought I was looking for attention.
+The signs were annoying, but they didn't start controlling my life until much later.
 In high school, I got a concussion that triggered Gastroparesis.
 Instead of doing GI testing, I was sent to Anorexia treatment two times.

 I left a frat party one night to go to the ER for extreme abdominal pain.
-They sent me home saying I was just having bad period cramps.
+They sent me home, saying I was having bad period cramps.
 Still, two days later, I found out that my uterus was about to burst, and I needed emergency surgery.
 Doctors labeled me as a medical mystery and passed from doctor to doctor.
-Everyone thought I was too complicated and couldn't make sense of it in just their specialty, so they would pass me to someone else, and the cycle would repeat.
+Everyone thought I was too complicated and couldn't understand it in their specialty so they would pass me to someone else, and the cycle would repeat.

-It's hard enough to get treatment in the medical world as a woman.
+As a woman, it's hard enough to get treatment in the medical world.
 Over three years, I have gathered more diagnoses than I can count, and I'm still in the process of getting more.
 Still, as a 20-something-year-old who "doesn't look sick," it's nearly impossible to get anyone to take me seriously.

 There were a few reasons that led to me creating Chronic Illness Chronicles.
 The idea originated from many family and friends saying to "keep them posted" on my medical situation while I was barely alive.
 I used to post some updates to my "main" account.
 Still, people who didn't know me well, in reality, started referring to me as "the sick girl" and treated me differently.

-I decided that if I had one place to post everything, those who were interested could follow along with my journey.
+I decided that if I had one place to post everything, those interested could follow my journey.
 I could still separate myself from my illness at times.
 With that said, I rarely use my old account anymore.

-I like that I can be completely authentic in the chronic illness community and don't have to worry about just posting highlights.
+I like that I can be completely authentic in the chronic illness community without worrying about just posting highlights.
 Plus, I've learned much more from my new online friends than most medical professionals!

 I've always been a super optimistic person.
 I don't feel like I chose the motto as much as it's always been a part of who I am.
 I also think it's important to note that "chronic positivity" doesn't mean there's no space to acknowledge the hardship that someone's enduring.

 It's essential to be realistic with yourself and with your situation.
-Still, I think that if you look closely enough, you can find silver linings and little wins along the way.
+Still, if you look closely enough, you can find silver linings and little wins.
 Take the good with the bad.
 It doesn't fix things, but when everything else is out of control, it's helpful to remember that I have control over my outlook.

 It became apparent that things needed to change when there was no way to go on without making the necessary changes.
 Words can't capture how difficult it is to go from someone who is always active and enthusiastically participating to someone who is disabled and fatigued.
 I realized things had to change when I was suddenly in a wheelchair and could barely communicate.